AvgCoder44/skill_sphere_lms/README.md

 - React Router for navigation
 - Tailwind CSS for styling
 - Clerk for authentication UI components
-- Stripe Elements for payment UI
+- Razorpay Checkout for payment processing
+- React YouTube for video playback
+- Axios for API calls

 ### Backend
 - Node.js & Express.js
 - MongoDB with Mongoose ODM
 - Clerk for user authentication
 - Cloudinary for image management
-- Stripe for payment processing
+- Razorpay for payment processing
+- Webhook handling for Clerk and Razorpay

 ### Security Features
 - JWT token authentication